 Know.
 Be.
 Do.

 We have a variety of excellent programs planned for our breakout sessions corresponding to each of the conference tracks.
-Some highlights include “The Hunger Games: Lessons in Leadership and Social Change," “Lost in Translation: Understanding and Communicating with Different Personality Types," and “The Toughest Job You'll Ever Love: Peace Corps.”
+Some highlights from previous years include “The Hunger Games: Lessons in Leadership and Social Change," “Lost in Translation: Understanding and Communicating with Different Personality Types," and “The Toughest Job You'll Ever Love: Peace Corps.”
 Presenters include graduate students, faculty, and staff from all areas of the University as well as professionals from the greater Knoxville community!
 All of the program promise to be engaging and educational and many will focus on the following four tracked areas:

 Click here to see last year's program offerings!